shashir/resume/src/resume.md

 Summary
 -------

-I have broad academic background in mathematics and computational sciences.
+I have a broad academic background in mathematics and computational sciences.
 I also have a broad industry background in areas including financial services, information retrieval, and entertainment/social platforms.
 I focus on machine learning and large-scale data mining problems.

 I also believe in giving back to society through teaching and software solutions to social justice issues.